X

 Operator

 Yeah, thank you for the opportunity.
 I have two questions.
-First is on the life insurance entity Nonpar savings mix has reduced.
-Just trying to understand if you can give us a flavour of how were the markets for the non par product in the year that has gone by.
+First is on the life insurance entity.
+Nonpar savings mix has reduced.
+Just trying to understand if you can give us a flavor of how were the markets for the non-par product in the year that has gone by.
 Was there any pricing pressure that you’d like to highlight?
 What is your strategy for FY27?
-My second question is on the general insurance piece so sorry the motor TP piece over there so the reserving triangles looks like the release in TP in FY26 has been higher.
+My second question is on the general insurance piece so — sorry, the motor TP piece over there.
+So the reserving triangles looks like the release in TP in FY26 has been higher.

 Ramandeep Singh Sahni